Gardening for Beginners 🌱 START HERE

 Persistence

-How long an herbicide continues to kill weeds after application and whether it breaks down when it comes into contact with water describes its persistence or lingering effect.
-A product’s label may not use the term “persistence,” but it will often detail how long the product will continue to work.
+The persistence or lingering effect of an herbicide is determined by how long it continues to kill weeds after application and whether it breaks down when it comes into contact with water.
+Product labels might not use the term “persistence,” but they often detail how long products continue to work.

 A weed killer that remains on a path or a driveway for a few months is desirable for gravel and sand.
 Short-term weed killers will eliminate existing weeds but don’t offer a residual killing effect, so frequent treatments may be necessary.